datadaveshin/paper_streets/readme.md

 ###Environment
 Your code will be run on either Python 2.7.6 or 3.5.1 with Numpy installed.
 Our test runner tries Python 2 first, then 3 if there's a failure.

-###Submitting
-Copy your `solution.py` into a secret [GitHub Gist](https://gist.github.com/) and send the link to challenge@housecanary.com.
-Include your mailing address in your email if you'd like a HouseCanary Python Challenge sticker.
-Make sure to attach your resume if you’re interested in a career at [HouseCanary](http://housecanary.com/careers).

-###Fine Print
-Prizes are while supplies last.
-Code must be the entrant's original work, and HouseCanary may refuse prizes for detected plagiarism.
-Prizes will be sent to USA addresses only.
-Limit one prize per household.
-Challenge may end at any time.